Arcader717/SAlc_Simplified/docs/introduction/tables.md

 ***
 # Makiing the Columns

-Next you need to make a dictionary of the column, containing the data of how you want the column setup.
+Next, you need to make a dictionary of the column, containing the data of how you want the column setup.

 While you could make a dictionary yourself, using `dictName = {"columnName": "", "columnDataType": "", "unique": False, "notnull": False, "primarykey": False}`, you could also use the `SQL.createColumn()` method.